Build Agent Advocates, Not Platform Agents: Our Proposal: Agent Advocates

-\textbf{Changing how user attention translates to revenue.} Platforms decide how online content creators are paid and influence how user attention is allocated.
-Agent advocates could cut out this intermediation.
-For example, users currently pay for content through a few core subscriptions, and then a hodgepodge of free trials, quickly-cancelled subscriptions, and other kludges.
-Users do this instead of paying for each individual piece of content in isolation in part because the cognitive effort of making those kinds of microtransactions is too tedious.
-The transaction cost of deciding whether to outlay some fractional sum for a piece of content is greater than the value of the content itself.
-Agent advocates could enable users to outsource this computational effort.
-LMAs could help decide whether the content is worth paying for at the set price.
-LMAs would also have the helpful affordance of being able to provably forget content, so a user's agent advocate can `view' some candidate piece of content on behalf of a user, and if it decides it is not worth paying for, it can forget it in a way that ensures the publisher has lost nothing by allowing users to decide whether to pay for it~\citep{RN4920}.
-More generally, the owners of large social media websites currently have disproportionate control over the allocation of collective attention; agent advocates could radically change the attention economy, enabling users to decide for themselves (individually and in new forms of bottom-up collectives) how to allocate their attention \citep{RN5434, RN5479}.
-This could of course have some negative implications, but is useful to the extent that it shifts power away from platforms.
+\textbf{Changing how user attention translates to revenue.} Platforms determine how content creators are paid and shape how attention is allocated.
+Agent advocates could enable new approaches to matching attention to revenue.
+For example, users currently pay for content through subscriptions and a hodgepodge of free trials and other kludges.
+Users do this instead of paying for each individual piece of content in part because the transaction cost of deciding whether to outlay some small sum for some content is greater than the value of the content itself.
+Users could outsource this cognitive effort to their agent advocate, to decide whether the content is worth paying for, at what price.
+LMAs would also be able to provably forget content, so a user's agent can `view' something on the user's behalf, and if it is not worth paying for, can provably forget it so that the publisher has lost nothing~\citep{updated_weiss_redesigning_2024}.
+More generally, the owners of large social media websites currently have disproportionate control over the allocation of collective attention; agent advocates could enable users to decide for themselves what to attend to~\citep{RN5479, updated_lazar_moral_2024}.
+This could of course have some negative implications, but still valuably shifts power away from platforms.